 Outlook Stuck in Verifying Data Integrity due to Large OST file

-If you are not aware, OST file functions on the principle of synchronization. file give your Outlook some time to sync and wait until the process is completed.
+If you are not aware, OST file functions on the principle of synchronization. the file gives your Outlook some time to sync and wait until the process is completed.

 - Tap crtl+r to open the run dialogue box.
 In the run dialogue box type, “outlook /safe” and press enter.